jmuheim/mozaic-blueboard/README.md

 - Record MIDI patterns and replay them
 - Apply various algorithms on MIDI patterns, e.g. filtering out unwanted notes, detecting chords, quantizing notes, applying a different chord to a recorded pattern, sending bass notes to a different virtual instrument than high notes, etc.
 - Apply FX to main out (e.g. chorus, flanger...)

+Some day, it should not be necessary at all anymore to look at the iOS device's screen!
+Everything will be working through foot input (via BlueBoard, in advance to and while performing) and audio feedback (via headphones).